DanielRotenberg/You-Dont-Know-JS/get-started/ch2.md

 actors = [];                // Error!
 ```

-The best semantic use of a `const` is when you have a simple primitive value that you want to give a useful name to, such as using `myBirthday` instead of `true`.
+The best semantic use of a `const` is when you have a simple primitive value that you want to give a useful name to, such as using `birthday` instead of `true`.
 This makes programs easier to read.

 | TIP: |
 | :--- |